 - What are the risks and requisites?

-Considering the different information, artefacts and resources we discovered throughout our research, as well as who would typically want access to them, I proposed a content outline and minimum viable product.
+Considering the different information, artefacts, and resources, as well as who would typically want access to them, I proposed a content outline and minimum viable product.

-The content outline went through several iterations, informed by tree testing, completed by people who will ultimately be using the design system.
-I also scrutinised the content outline from the perspectives of different user types through the use of content specific user needs statements and task scenarios.
-I did this in a workshop format, with those who will be using the design system, informed by the information we gathered in earlier interview and shadowing sessions.
+The content outline went through several iterations, informed by tree testing that was completed by individuals who would ultimately be using the design system.
+I scrutinised the content outline from the perspective of different user types, through the use of content specific user needs statements and task scenarios captured from earlier interviews and shadowing sessions.

-To bring the design system to fruition, there are a number of people and processes that needed to be in place.
-It also required buy-in from a range of teams and awareness to be risen across those who it will affect.
-Firstly, we did a roadshow of the research and proposal.
-Following the success of this we defined and built a dedicated team using a blend of current employees and new hires.
+To implement the design system, a number of people and processes needed to be in place.
+I also required buy-in from a range of teams and to increase awareness with potential end users.
+To address these issues, I organised a roadshow of my research and proposal.
+Following the success of this, I constructed a dedicated team using a blend of current employees and new hires.

 Design and Build

-Once we had the initial team in place we designed and built the first version of the global design system.
+Once I had the initial team in place, we designed and built the first version of the global design system.
 I functioned as the lead designer until this point.

-Prior to departure we put together a roadmap based on what we’d learned that was focused on goals and outcomes.
-The new product manager then owned translating this into a timeline, features and deliverables.
+Prior to my departure, the team and I put together a roadmap based on what we had learned with a specific focus on future goals and outcomes.
+The new product manager was then responsible for translating this roadmap into a timeline, features and deliverables.